vistadataproject/vistadataproject.github.io/artifacts/vistaRPC documentation/XOBV TEST PING.md

  property | value
 --- | ---
- label | XOBV TEST PING
+ label | {::nomarkdown}XOBV TEST PING{:/}
- tag | PINGRP
+ tag | {::nomarkdown}PINGRP{:/}
  routine | [XOBVLT](http://code.osehra.org/dox/Routine_XOBVLT_source.html)
- return value type | SINGLE VALUE description | This simple RPC takes no input and returns a success message.
+ return value type | {::nomarkdown}SINGLE VALUE{:/}
+ description | {::nomarkdown}This simple RPC takes no input and returns a success message.
 This is the primary mechanism to test whether the client successfully connects toan M server using VistALink.
-This RPC is used as part of the test and learning application distributedas part of VistALink.
+This RPC is used as part of the test and learning application distributedas part of VistALink.{:/}

- Generated on January 11th 2017, 7:15:04 am
+ Generated on January 13th 2017, 5:52:13 am